naiba-archive/aardwolf/README.md

 # Aardwolf

-:wolf:A high-performance goroutine pool for Go, inspired by ants.
+:wolf: A high-performance goroutine pool for Go, inspired by ants.